hansroh/skitai/README.rst

 Make sure if you return just api object, HTTP status will be sent with 200 OK.

-If your resource raise exception, and your client send header with 'Accept: application/json' and app.debug is True, Skitai returns traceback information.
+You can traceback inforamtion,

 .. code:: python

+  api = was.response.api ()
+  try:
+    do something
+  except:
+    return api.traceback ()

+  # client see,
   {
-    "code": 50000,
+    "code": 20000,
     "traceback": [
       "name 'aa' is not defined",
       "in file app.py at line 276, function search"
     ]
   }

+But if your client send header with 'Accept: application/json' and app.debug is True, Skitai returns traceback information automatically.

+- api (data = None): contructor
+- api.error (msg, code = 20000, debug = None, more_info = None, exc_info = None)
+- api.traceback (msg = 'exception ovvured, see traceback', code = 20000, debug = None, more_info = None)

 Async Promise Response
 --------------------------